anirudh723/NLP-Disaster-Tweets/README.md

 This work holds significance because it advances our ability to respond appropriately to situations through the vast amount of information available to us, especially through social media platforms, such as Twitter.

+This project also had contributions from three colleagues of mine:
+* Kyle Mooney
+* Danial Osmani
+* Michael Steinberg

 ### Methods Used
 * Machine Learning